Furnace Not Heating in Jackson, CA

 Is furnace repair urgent in Jackson's climate?+

-Jackson experiences summer highs averaging 93°F. While milder than Sacramento's inland heat, reliable HVAC keeps your home comfortable during warm spells and cool winter nights.
+Jackson experiences summer highs averaging 93°F and winter lows around 34°F. While milder than Sacramento's inland heat, reliable HVAC keeps your home comfortable during warm spells and cool winter nights.
 We offer 24/7 emergency service for urgent situations.

 What should Jackson homeowners know about hvac for their homes?+